 Now it was my turn to look perplexed.

-“No, honey, I’m talking about this book, Margin: Restoring Emotional, Physical, Financial, and Time Reserves to Overloaded Lives.
+“No, honey, I’m talking about this book, Margin.
 The author defines power and load:

 - Power is made up of factors such as skills, time, emotional strength, physical strength, spiritual vitality, finances, social supports, and education.